COOLPKU/MorBERT/README.md

   - `test.tsv`: the test set of MiCLS
   - `OOV.tsv`: the OOV test set

-Due to the restriction of file size, the training set of MiCLS is available at [this link](https://pan.baidu.com/s/1a_5-4sopnjKOu95rLodtxQ). password: vyd4
+Due to the restriction of file size, the training set of MiCLS is uploaded to [this link](https://pan.baidu.com/s/1a_5-4sopnjKOu95rLodtxQ). (password: vyd4)

 # Data format